Lisbon: The City of Seven Hills

 Highlights:

-– Miradouro de São Pedro de Alcântara: While technically on the edge of the hill, it offers one of the best panoramic views of Lisbon, looking out over the castle and the river.
+Miradouro de São Pedro de Alcântara – Though technically on the edge of this hill, it offers one of Lisbon’s best viewpoints.

 What to Do: